Cosmo-Tech/run-orchestrator/docs/templates_commands/index.md

 ---
 # Templates

-A list of templates for the main usages you could have with `csm-orc run`
+A list of templates for the main usages you could have with `csm-orc run`.

 <main class="grid" markdown>